 In a city such as Munich, where a particularly strong economy and knock-on demand for web developers combines with living expenses that are significantly higher than German averages, web development is even more expensive than in most places in the world.

 Salaries are generally higher in Munich than elsewhere in Germany, as are overheads like office rents.
-Which means hiring web developers locally, either as full-time employees or contractors, is more expensive than equivalent experts would be expected to cost elsewhere in Germany.
+This means hiring web developers locally, either as full-time employees or contractors, is more expensive than equivalent experts would be expected to cost elsewhere in Germany.

 One option Munich-based companies have to bring down web development costs is to work with nearshored or offshored developers.
 That can be done either directly, by setting up an office in a nearshore or offshore location and hiring web developers directly there.
 Or, which is generally more practical, working with an IT services outsourcer with established teams in nearshore or offshore locations.